55 Animals Found in Lakes

 The Redear Sunfish is a fish species native to lakes, ponds, and slow-moving streams across North America.

-They are silvery green with a red band extending from the snout to the operculum, which is located near the gills.
+They are silvery green with a red band extending from the snout to the operculum, located near the gills.

 They typically feed on insects, zooplankton, crayfish, and mollusks.
 Redear Sunfish can reach up to 12 inches long and live for up to 8 years in the wild.